SymmetricChaos/lindenmayer/readme.md

 let reader = SymbolReader::new(system, actions, cursor)
 ```

 It is not required that L-Systems be deterministic.
 In a stochastic L-System each symbol is rewritten by a rule chosen randomly from a set.
 These can be created with the `LSystemStochastic` struct with replacement part of the rules specified by `Vec<(&str,f32)>` with each entry containing the possible replacement and its probability relative to the other options.
-The interface is otherwise identical to the one for `LSystem`.
+The interface is otherwise similar to the one for `LSystem` except that an `Option<u64>` is needed to seed the `.string()` and `.builder()` methods.

 ```rust
 use lindenmayer::builder::LSystemStochastic;